Frequently Asked Questions

 It is possible to earn credits toward your UR degree in over 100 countries!
 Some are more appropriate than others for what you want to study.
 The publications of the Institute for International Education (including Academic Year Abroad and Short Term Study Abroad), found in the Center for Study Abroad, are indexed by subjects so you can find out what is available and where.
 For example, if you are interested in theater, France and England offer the most drama courses.
 On the other hand, economics and political science courses are available just about everywhere.
 If you want to study sciences or engineering, your choices will be more limited, but there are still many opportunities.
 Another popular resource is www.studyabroad.com.

 Yes, study abroad programs require that you obtain the approval of your home institution.
-You obtain College approval by submitting a Study Abroad Proposal form.
-It is due by September 15 for spring semester, and the due date is February 1 if you wish to study abroad during the fall semester, or for an entire academic year.
+You obtain UR approval by submitting a study abroad application through the UR Study Abroad Portal.

 5. Do I have to know a foreign language to study abroad?